BitcoinErrorLog/papers/black-market-money.md

 ## Chapter 1 — The Monetary Dilemma: State Money vs Black‑Market Money

-> “The value of Bitcoin over its alternatives derives directly from removing the state from control over both monetary supply and transaction censorship.” — Voskuil[^voskuil]
+> “The value of Bitcoin over its alternatives derives directly from removing the state from control over both monetary supply and transaction censorship.” — Voskuil

 ### 1 · Why Money Becomes a State Target